constructjs/input/readme.md

 # Construct: Input

 An extension for [Construct.js](http://github.com/makesites/construct) to include bindings for various input devices - namely: mouse, touch, gamepad.

 ## Install

 Using bower:
 ```
 bower install construct.input
 ```

 ## Usage

-First configure the extension with the input devises you will be including (before construct is initiated)
+First configure the extension with the input devices you will be including (before construct is initiated)
 ```
 construct.input(["mouse", "touch"]);
 ```